 Butternut Squash

 Butternut squash is very flavorful, with a rich nutty taste and a lot of sweetness.
-Butternut squash pairs well with sage, rosemary, and poultry and is a favorite ingredient in fall soups.
+It pairs well with sage, rosemary, and poultry and is a favorite ingredient in fall soups.
+You can also pair winter squash with mushrooms for a delicious and hearty dish that highlights the flavors of both ingredients.

 Acorn Squash